Damian Wayne: Red Robin

+In a flashback, Damian mocks Tim Drake (now Red Robin) after Dick has taken the role of Robin from Tim and given it to Damian.
+This prompts Tim to attack Damian, only to be stopped by Dick.
+After Tim leaves, Damian starts engaging in chess games with Hush (Thomas Elliot), visiting him secretly against Dick's orders.
+When Elliot asked why Damian is visiting him behind the Bat-family's back, Damian shrugs it off as a desire to keep Elliot company.
+Elliot surmises that Damian is rather using the resemblance to Bruce to "spend time with [his] old man".

-Damian's second year as Robin begins when he initiates a fight against his predecessor Red Robin.
-Tim, who has been keeping a hit list of criminals and tasks, attracts Damian's fury when the latter hacks the hit list and discovers a hidden layer of allies to the bat family considered potential threats by Tim, including Damian.
+Later, Tim—who has been keeping a hit list of criminals and tasks—attracts Damian's fury when the latter hacks the hit list and discovers a hidden layer of allies to the Bat-family considered potential threats by Tim, including Damian.
 During a stakeout mission, Damian severs Tim's line, causing him to fall from a great height.
 He survives, and Tim pulls Damian into an all-out brawl that begins with their quarry escaping and ends in front of the theater where Bruce Wayne's parents were killed.
 The two are stopped by Dick Grayson as Batman, who chastises them both for fighting in front of the theater where Batman was born.
 The two then enter into a grudging truce for the remainder of Damian's appearances in the series.
 Dick suggests changing the hit list password to Cousin Oliver, as Damian has little to no interest in pop culture references and would never guess it.
 Dick notes that his name is not on the list and Tim asserts it is because Dick is the only one who Tim trusts implicitly.